ibm-cloud-docs/cloud-logs/agent/agent-iam-permissions.md

 {: shortdesc}

 To set the permissions on the API key or trusted profile that you use to send logs to the {{site.data.keyword.logs_full_notm}} instance, the API key or trusted profile must have the `Sender` role for the {{site.data.keyword.logs_full_notm}} service if you configure your agent to send logs directly to the {{site.data.keyword.logs_full_notm}} service.

-Trusted profiles are not supported on Linux.
-{: note}

 You can grant premissions to:
 - An access group: The users and service IDs that are included in the access group will inherit the permissions.
 You must generate a user API key or a service ID API key after the permissions to send logs are granted to the access group.